mixedbread-ai/mxbai-image-search/README.md

 bun scripts/upload-images.ts ./public/images
 ```

-This will process all images in the `./public/images` directory and upload them to your Store for semantic search.
+This will process all images in the `./public/images` directory and upload them to your Store.

 ### 5. Run the Application